VIDEO Nov 2016 Lancet Countdown: Tracking Progress on Health and Climate Change

 — Rajendra Pachauri, Chair of the UN Intergovernmental Panel on Climate Change, 2007

-We are tracking close to the worst case global emissions scenario (2017) headed for over four degrees of global warming by 2100 and much higher long after 2100 , which constitutes a climate change planetary emergency and a threat to the very survival of humanity.
+We are on track for over six degrees of global warming by 2100, which constitutes a climate change planetary emergency and a threat to the very survival of humanity.

 (Figure 1 below)